woakes070048/harvester/README.md

-# The Harvester, a marketing tool for direct communication
+# The Harvester, a DTC marketing tool

 The _"Harvester"_ allows you to collect your customer love, and display it for the whole world to see it - And in the process, collect your customers' email address, having an opt-in for direct email marketing.